pfsense/docs/source/releases/2-2-5-new-features-and-changes.rst

    `#4907 <https://redmine.pfsense.org/issues/4907>`__
 -  Fixed killing of individual states for IPv6.
    `#4906 <https://redmine.pfsense.org/issues/4906>`__
--  Changed the “enableallowallwan” script to also allow bogons, which makes the use of RFC 5735 / RFC 6890 test networks easier in lab environments.
+-  Changed the "enableallowallwan" script to also allow bogons, which makes the use of RFC 5735 / RFC 6890 test networks easier in lab environments.
 -  Fixed handling of VIPs in source address selection for Diagnostics >